mpat8121/portfolio/content/blog/remove-the-white-screen-before-the-splash-screen-in-a-flutter-app.md

 ---
 ### Why is there a white screen before the splash screen?

 By default, both iOS and Android show a native loading screen before the splash screen of a Flutter app is displayed.
-This default screen is completely white which means your app will have a white "flash" before showing your custom splash screen in your app's chosen colours and logo, making for a bad user experience.
+This default screen is completely white, which means your app will have a white "flash" before showing your custom splash screen in your app's chosen colours and logo, making for a bad user experience.
 It is currently not possible to remove this native screen, but we can customise it to make it less intrusive.

 ### How to customise the white screen